evolv-ai/env-integrations/metrics/README.md

 The `apply` attribute is the mechanism to specify all decendent metrics that will inherit the current Abstract metric's attributes.

 #### map
 The `map` is represented as an array of objects that allows the value of the attribute to be transformed.
-Those mappings have one of 2 json keys:
+Those mappings each have 2 json keys:
 * when - a regex for testing the attribute value against
 * value - the new value to be bound to the attribute when conditional is met